tohagan/stlive/README.md

 ## Preparing for MDM or App Store deployment

-AppStores or your corporate MDM are unlikely to accept your mobile app with "live edit" instrumentation so we've made it easy to remove this prior to rebuilding for final release and add it back later so you can continue development.
+AppStores or your corporate [MDM server](http://en.wikipedia.org/wiki/Mobile_device_management) are unlikely to accept your mobile app with "live edit" instrumentation so we've made it easy to remove this prior to rebuilding for final release and add it back later so you can continue development.
+You also want to run `stlive remove` as part of your CI build service.

 To remove the live editing and rebuild and test ...